Super Bowl XLIII: Home video

 The Steelers 2008 season/Super Bowl XLIII championship home video went on sale on DVD on February 24, 2009.
 One week later on March 3, it was released on Blu-ray, making it the first NFL Films home video release to be on Blu-ray Disc.

 Game summary

 First quarter

-Pittsburgh took the opening kickoff and moved down the field on a 71-yard scoring drive, with quarterback Ben Roethlisberger completing a 38-yard pass to wide receiver Hines Ward and a 21-yard strike to Heath Miller, putting the ball at the Arizona 1-yard line.
-On third down, Roethlisberger appeared to score on a quarterback scramble, but it was overruled by a replay challenge, which determined that he was down before the ball crossed the goal line.
-Rather than make another attempt at a touchdown, Pittsburgh settled for a Jeff Reed 18-yard field goal to take the 3–0 lead.
-The Steelers quickly forced an Arizona punt and then drove back down the field for what would turn into more points.
-On the first play of their drive, Roethlisberger completed a 25-yard pass to Santonio Holmes.
+The Steelers took the opening kickoff and moved down the field on a 71-yard scoring drive, with quarterback Ben Roethlisberger completing a 38-yard pass to wide receiver Hines Ward and a 21-yard strike to tight end Heath Miller, putting the ball on the Cardinals' 1-yard line.
+The Cardinals' defense kept the Steelers' offense out of the end zone for the first two plays, but on third down, Roethlisberger appeared to score on a 1-yard quarterback draw.
+However, a replay challenge by the Cardinals determined that his knee hit the ground as he was being tackled by defensive lineman Darnell Dockett before he could stretch the ball over the goal line.
+Rather than take the risk on fourth down, the Steelers settled for an 18-yard field goal by kicker Jeff Reed to take a 3–0 lead.
+The Steelers quickly forced a Cardinals punt and then drove back down the field for what would turn into more points.
+On the first play of their drive, Roethlisberger completed a 25-yard pass to wide receiver Santonio Holmes and followed it up with two 11-yard completions to Miller, the second of which was a 3rd-and-10 conversion.